 VALUESalias; this function populates

-Item_fieldobjects pointing to the fields the underlying table.
+Item_fieldobjects pointing to the columns of the underlying table.
 When inserting into a view rather than a table, an expected

 real_item()transform, needed to map from an